-

 School Farm

 The School Farm is a collaborative partnership between Coupeville School District and Coupeville Farm to School.
-Through our fundraising efforts, we help financially support the Farm Manager position at the School District and are in the process of hiring a Farm Assistant.
+Through our fundraising efforts, we financially support the Farm Manager position and seasonal farm expenses.
 Since 2021 the farm has produced tons of delicious vegetables for Coupeville students to enjoy in the cafeteria.
 Students also visit the farm as part of their garden class curriculum and they actively participate in the growing process.
 Each grade level “adopts a crop” to seed, plant, and harvest for their lunches.

 Connecting it all with Connected Foods